-76% of Singaporeans believe that Australia is just beaches, beaches, beaches.
+76% of Singaporeans believe that Victoria is just beaches, beaches, beaches.

 Home to the Great Ocean Road and some of the country’s most famous surf beaches, Victoria has more than its share of stunning coastline to discover.
 But explore Melbourne’s exciting offerings or head upcountry to spend a few days in the snowfields and national parks to uncover a different side to the region.
 You’ll find adventure, excitement and some great food and wine along the way.